Food for Diabetes: A Complete Guide for Patients

 What Our Endocrinologist Says

 Continuous glucose monitoring reveals how individual foods affect each person differently.
-While general guidelines help, personal glucose responses vary.
+While general guidelines are helpful, individual glucose responses vary.
 Some patients tolerate rice well, while others see significant spikes.
 Testing blood sugar before and two hours after meals identifies your specific trigger foods.

 Putting This Into Practice